exceptionless/Exceptionless/README.md

 We provide very reasonably priced hosting at [Exceptionless](https://exceptionless.com).
 By using our hosted service, you are supporting the project and helping it get better!
 We also provide set up and support services.

-Exceptionless can be run locally very easily:
+Exceptionless can easily be run locally using Docker:
 - `docker run --rm -it -p 5200:80 exceptionless/exceptionless:latest`
 - Open `http://localhost:5200`
 - Create an account.
 The first account in the system will automatically be an admin.